holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/04_primm/lesson_plan.md

 ## Lesson Plan

-The goal of this lesson is three-fold.
-To present PRIMM, which I believe is a useful model for approaching/debugging new software.
-Being become a model for how programmers will interact with ChatBots in the future.
+The goal of this lesson in is three-fold!
+First, to act as a concrete example of what I consider to be a "good" lesson given the previous fundamentals of teaching lesson.
+Second, I believe that PRIMM will serve as a useful paradigm for how programmers will interact with ChatBots in the future.
+Finally, I will use the opportunity as a way to introduce recursion for those who haven't taken AP yet.
-In addition, I will use the discussion of it as a way to introduce recursion, something that will be necessary in later parts of the class (which many of the students have no experience in).

 ### Setup